pilarcode/pilarcode/docs/observability.md

+# AI Observabilit

-# 🧪Observability:  Great evals start with great observability.
+⭐ Great evals start with great observability!!

 Observability is the ability to understand the internal state of a system by examining its outputs.
 In the context of software, this means being able to understand the internal state of a system by examining its telemetry data, which includes traces, metrics, and logs.

 ## Observability Platforms